eosnewmedia/JSON-API-Server-Resource-Mapper-Bundle/README.md

             - { name: 'json_api_server.resource_mapper' }
 ```

-The registry service, which you will need for dependency injection, is `enm.json_api_server.resource_mappers`.
+The registry service, which you will need for dependency injection, is `Enm\JsonApi\Server\ResourceMappers\Mapper\ResourceMapperInterface`.